mronkain/artmr/README.md

 ## Requirements
-Tested with python 2.7.
+Tested with python 2.7 on Linux and Mac.
 Requires asciimatics and sqlalchemy libraries, install with `pip install -r requirements.txt`.

 ## TODO
 - make a UI for multiple competitions, database already supports this
 - change competitor model to be many-to-many via a Participation table
+- better support for lap timing
+- Python3 & Windows support
 - automatic data export/sync to other services